Xomega-Net/Xomega.Docs/docs/tutorial/4-security/4-secure-ui.md

 }
 ```

 In this case, we are using the `CurrentPrincipal` member of the data object, as well as our handy extension methods to determine the user privileges.
-For external customers we set the `AccessLevel` to `None` on the operator properties for customer store and name, and Xomega Framework takes care of hiding the property-bound controls, and their labels for us.
+For external customers, we set the `AccessLevel` to `None` on the operator properties for customer store and name, and Xomega Framework takes care of hiding the property-bound controls, and their labels for us.

 :::note
 With this logic being in a data object class, it will be also reusable with other C# based clients like WebForms or WPF desktop clients.